manderio/WindowsTools/IntuneTool/README.md

 ### Usage
 - Rename your AppDeployToolkit folders, for example, the toolkit folder you are using in order to deploy firefox should be renamed to firefox and so on.
-- Place all your finished folders in the Applications folder.
+- Place all your finished folders in a folder by the name 'Applications'.
 Make sure that you remove any old folders before starting the script.
+- Create an empty folder that you named 'Done'.
 - Run the script, all finished .intunewin files can be found in the Done folder.